AregawiF/TaskFlow/README.md

 # TaskFlow
-a task management system with the MERN
+TaskFlow is a MERN-based task management system.